How to choose an oil water separator

 Oil and water don’t mix.
 But, when oil is carried along in a flowing stream of water, the oil separates into small droplets due to the turbulence of the flow.
 Depending on the type of oil, the flow rate and amount of turbulence, the droplets will vary in size.

 The size of oil droplets is measured in microns, which is one thousandth of a millimetre.
 They are too small to see with the naked eye.
-Droplet size must be measured by analytical techniques to obtain a quantitative measure for your specific waste water stream.
+Droplet size must be measured by analytical techniques to obtain a quantitative measure for your specific wastewater stream.

 Why does oil droplet size matter?

 The smaller the oil droplets, the harder it is to separate the oil from the water.
 In extreme cases, the oil and water actually form an emulsion.
-The presence of some chemicals in the waste water stream can also cause an emulsion to form.
+The presence of some chemicals in the wastewater stream can also cause an emulsion to form.
 Under these conditions, oil water separators will not work to remove oil from the water.

 The larger the oil droplets, the easier it is to separate the oil from the water.
-Typically, thick or viscous oils form large droplets because of the tendency of the oil to stick together, even in high flow or turbulent conditions.
+Typically, thick or viscous oils from large droplets because of the tendency of the oil to stick together, even in high flow or turbulent conditions.

 How do you measure oil droplet size?